Thursday, June 18, 2026

 Caro-Kann Defense: position after 1.e4 c6

 Best for players who prefer slow strategic battles over sharp tactics.
-The Caro-Kann's structures are predictable - if you know the typical plans, you can play many positions on autopilot.
+The Caro-Kann's structures are predictable - if you know the typical plans, you can play many positions with confidence.
 It's also one of the few defenses you can keep playing from beginner to grandmaster without ever switching.

 Read the full guide: The Caro-Kann Defense: A Solid Choice Against 1.e4